nm-z/AutoML/README.md

 ./setup.sh [--with-as]
 ```

 This automatically creates the `env-tpa` Python environment, installs all dependencies (including `pandas`), and sets up the project structure.
-Use `--with-as` if you also want the optional Auto-Sklearn environment.
+On **Python&nbsp;3.11 or higher**, `setup.sh` skips Auto-Sklearn automatically, so only the TPOT/AutoGluon environment is prepared.
+Use `--with-as` on Python&nbsp;≤3.10 if you also want the optional Auto-Sklearn environment.
 After running it, activate the environment before using the orchestrator:

 ```bash
 ./activate-tpa.sh